cmadridp/cmadridp.github.io/index.md

 <meta name="google-site-verification" content="HwE8GtAGc5Vocm8UpWFOap0NUxa0K_akofiL_kuR15M" />
 ## Welcome!

-I am currently a 5th-year Ph.D. candidate in the [Department of Mathematics at the University of Notre Dame](https://math.nd.edu/).
-My advisors are [Dr. Daren Wang](https://darenwang.github.io/website/) and [Dr. Lizhen Lin](https://www3.nd.edu/~llin4/).
-The first two years of my Ph.D.
+I am a Tenure-track Assistant Professor in the [Department of Statistics and Data Science at Washington University in St. Louis](https://sds.wustl.edu/).
+I earned a Ph.D. in Mathematics at the [Department of Mathematics at the University of Notre Dame](https://math.nd.edu/) under the supervision of [Dr. Daren Wang](https://darenwang.github.io/website/) and [Dr. Lizhen Lin](https://www3.nd.edu/~llin4/).
+During the first two years of my Ph.D.
 I received a Master's degree in Mathematics under the supervision of [Dr. Alex Himonas](https://math.nd.edu/people/faculty/alex-himonas/).

 My undergraduate degree was a B.S. in Mathematics completed at [CIMAT](https://www.cimat.mx/en) (in Mexico) in May 2019, advised by [Dr. Víctor M. Pérez Abreu C.](https://www.cimat.mx/~pabreu/) and [Dr. Mario Diaz](https://www.mariodiaztorres.com/).